trynthink/scout/docs/analysis_approach.rst

 .. rubric:: Footnotes

-.. [#] In cases where users edit an existing ECM definition, that definition in ‘meas_summary_data.json’ will be overwritten.
+.. [#] In cases where users edit an existing ECM definition, that definition in "meas_summary_data.json" will be overwritten.
 .. [#] Currently supported distributions: normal, lognormal, uniform, triangular, weibull, gamma.
 .. [#] Note that this document does not cover lighting, where varying bulb types are used, or Miscellaneous Electric Loads (MELs), which are not broken into specific technologies in the Annual Energy Outlook.
 .. [#] The vintages are: pre-1980, 1980-2004, `ASHRAE 90.1-2004`_, `ASHRAE 90.1-2010`_, and `ASHRAE 90.1-2013`_.
 .. [#] A representative city is simulated for each climate zone: Houston, TX (hot humid); Baltimore, MD (mixed humid); El Paso, TX (hot dry); Albuquerque, NM (mixed dry); San Francisco, CA (marine); Chicago, IL (cold); Duluth, NM (very cold), Fairbanks, AK (sub arctic).
 .. [#] EIA provides detailed documentation on the assumptions of the National Energy Modeling System (NEMS) it uses to project residential__ and commercial__ sector energy use out to 2040 for the AEO.
 .. [#] Data derived from Table A1, assuming a 3% average discount rate.
-.. [#] This assumption reflects our current inability to reliably determine how a consumer might choose between an ECM and updated version of a ‘business-as-usual’ technology.
-A future version of Scout may apportion some of an available market portion to this updated ‘business-as-usual’ technology, under an “Adjusted Adoption Potential” scenario.
+.. [#] This assumption reflects our current inability to reliably determine how a consumer might choose between an ECM and updated version of a "business-as-usual" technology.
+A future version of Scout may apportion some of an available market portion to this updated "business-as-usual" technology, under an "Adjusted Adoption Potential" scenario.
-.. [#] We use a default `real discount rate`_ of 7%, based on the Office of Management and Budget’s `Guidelines and Discount Rates for Benefit-Cost Analysis of Federal Programs`_, p.
-9 (“Base-Case Analysis”).
+.. [#] We use a default `real discount rate`_ of 7%, based on the Office of Management and Budget's `Guidelines and Discount Rates for Benefit-Cost Analysis of Federal Programs`_, p.
+9 ("Base-Case Analysis").
 .. [#] End use categories for the markets and savings are not the same as the AEO end uses.
-These end use categories are similar to the 2015 `DOE Quadrennial Technology Review`_, Figure 5.1, but with the “Drying” end use lumped together with “Other.”
+These end use categories are similar to the 2015 `DOE Quadrennial Technology Review`_, Figure 5.1, but with the "Drying" end use lumped together with "Other."